 Transportation to and from Hammitt Elementary School will be the responsibility of the home school district, parent, or guardian.
-Any questions, concerns, or problems with transportation should be directed to your home school district and Hammitt Principal Melody Donnelly at (309) 451-7220.
+Any questions, concerns, or problems with transportation should be directed to your home school district and Hammitt Principal Latasha Schraeder at (309) 451-7220.

 If the school must be closed or starts late due to severe weather or any other unforeseen circumstances, local radio stations (AM 1230/ FM 101.5) will announce our closings under the name “Hammitt Elementary School” or “The Baby Fold.”
 Parents or guardians will also be able to check the local radio station websites for cancellations or arrival delays.
 School will only close after students have arrived under extreme conditions.

 In the event that your child lives outside of Bloomington-Normal, and your town is experiencing severe weather conditions, the home district may choose not to transport students via bus or van.

 There are ongoing needs to help support the programs and services of The Baby Fold.
 The document below contains specific needs for Hammitt Elementary School.